 - When finished, click Sync.

 Cohorts in S3¶

 Your cohort is synced as a CSV to the bucket you specified.
-Within the folder, you'll see a list of CSVs.
+Within the folder, there is a list of CSV files.

 Each sync generates three CSV files:

 - One with users who entered the cohort since the last sync.